Avro 730: Origins

 Upon its issuing, Specification OR.330 effectively called for the most ambitious high-performance aircraft in the world.
-At the time, Britain lacked any operational combat aircraft capable of supersonic flight; as such, meeting the specification required industry to embrace leading edge aerodynamic theory, new materials and futuristic propulsion systems.
-In response, there were a total three submissions made from British aircraft manufacturers: the Handley Page HP.100, Vickers SP4, and the Avro Type 730.
-All were futuristic delta or needle shapes in appearance employing multiple engines, 12 on the HP.100, 16 mounted horizontally at the rear of the Vickers.
+At the time, Britain lacked any operational combat aircraft capable of supersonic flight; as such, meeting the specification required industry to develop new aerodynamic theory, materials and propulsion systems.
+There were a total of three submissions from British aircraft manufacturers: the Handley Page HP.100, Vickers SP4, and the Avro Type 730.
+All were delta or needle shapes employing multiple engines, 12 on the HP.100, 16 mounted horizontally at the rear of the Vickers.
 Work on the HP.100 proceeded to a full-scale mockup and large-scale wind tunnel testing.
-However, in mid-1955, Avro were issued with a contract by the Ministry of Supply to develop their submission aircraft.
+However, in mid-1955, Avro were issued with a development contract by the Ministry of Supply.